Shopify and Amazon are two big names in e-commerce that no online businesses would want to overlook.

 - Can we use Shopify and Amazon together? (with store examples)

 - Shopify and Amazon integration

-I. Shopify and Amazon: A General Look
+I. Shopify vs Amazon: A General Look

 Shopify is a third-party platform that enables merchants to host their standalone online stores.
 Anyone interested in e-commerce can easily set up well-equipped stores without having any knowledge of coding or finding hosting providers.

 Shopify regularly rolls out effective integrations to help retailers establish more advanced Shopify stores.
 These can be found in its diverse Shopify app store ecosystem.

 Learn more about Shopify for beginners through our detailed review here

 Amazon is a massive online marketplace that allows individuals and businesses to sell and display products for sale online.

 Driven to serve as many needs as possible, Amazon has built an unimaginable inventory of about 12 million items across all its categories and services.